-First, let’s take a look at the initial cost of pre-planned maintenance visits vs reactive only.
-This will give you an idea of how much each will cost (included long-term costs of the service) and how to set your budgets.
+Let’s take a look at the initial cost of pre-planned maintenance visits versus reactive only.
+This will give you an idea of how much each will cost (including the long-term costs of the service) and how to set your budgets.

-Keep in mind that pest control pricing will vary greatly depending on the size of your site and the level of service you require, for example, if services like field biologist visits
+Keep in mind that pest control pricing will vary greatly depending on the size of your site and the level of service you require, for example, for services like field biologist visits